David Norman Jr.

-David Daniel Norman Jr. (born May 31, 1998) is a Canadian professional soccer player who plays as a defender for Vancouver FC in the Canadian Premier League.
+David Daniel Norman Jr. (born May 31, 1998) is a Canadian former professional soccer player who played as a defender.

+Early life

+Norman began playing youth soccer with Coquitlam Metro-Ford SC at the age of four.
+Between the ages of nine and twelve, Norman was part of the Whitecaps FC Prospects program.
+In the summer of 2011, he trained with the academy of German club Mainz 05, before returning to Canada to join the Vancouver Whitecaps FC Academy.

+In 2016, he attended Oregon State University, where he played for the men's soccer team.

 Club career

 Whitecaps FC 2

-Norman played one year of college soccer at Oregon State University in 2016, before signing his first professional contract with Whitecaps FC 2 on January 19, 2017.
+In January 2017, Norman signed a professional contract with Whitecaps FC 2.
 In May 2017, Norman was named to the Whitecaps roster for the 2017 Canadian Championship on a short-term contract.
 Norman would be named the player of the year for Whitecaps FC 2 upon conclusion of the 2017 season.
 Norman would spend one season with Whitecaps FC 2 before the club ceased operations after the 2017 season.

 Vancouver Whitecaps FC

 In December 2017, Norman signed an MLS contract with Vancouver Whitecaps FC for the 2018 season, with options for the 2019, 2020 and 2021 seasons.

 Loan to Queen of the South

 In September 2018, Norman was loaned to Scottish Championship club Queen of the South.
 On October 20, 2018, Norman had his first league start for the Doonhamers at East End Park versus Dunfermline Athletic in a 1–0 win.
 In total he played 12 first team QoS games in his loan spell comprising 1 Challenge Cup game, 10 league games and 1 Scottish Cup game.
 Norman departed after the league match at Palmerston versus Dunfermline on December 22, 2018.